ludicast/saki/README.markdown

     on_visiting auctions_path(:parent => :user) do ...

-`on_visiting` also takes a path as a string, or a lambda that executes within a before block to set up the path.
+`on_visiting` also takes a path as a string, or a proc that executes within a before block to set up the path.
 It also takes a symbol which is the name of a method name.
 This is useful when the code is dependent on an instance variable for path creation.

-    path_for_user = lambda { user_path(@user) }
+    path_for_user = proc { user_path(@user) }

     on_visiting path_for_user do ...